Princess Diana’s Personal Hairdresser Reveals Royal Hair Secrets

 Princess Diana employed several hairdressers during her lifetime, but she seemed to have a special place in her heart for Richard Dalton.
-Dalton first crossed paths with the future princess when she was just 17 years old when he worked at Fenwick of Bond Street’s in-store salon and cut her sisters’ hair.
+Dalton first crossed paths with the future princess when she was just 17-years-old when he worked at Fenwick of Bond Street’s in-store salon and cut her sisters’ hair.
 The two formed a lasting bond and he later became part of Diana’s royal entourage.

-While Dalton isn’t the man behind Diana’s now-iconic feathered cut, he spent 12 years working with her every day before her sudden 1997 death, and he even gave the young Princes William and Harry their very first haircuts.
+While Dalton isn’t the man behind Diana’s now-iconic feathered cut, he spent 12 years working with her every day before her sudden 1997 death, and he even gave young Princes William and Harry their very first haircuts.

 In a new interview with Town and Country, Princess Diana’s longtime hairdresser revealed that it was she who wanted to go for much shorter, easier hair for a planned trip to Africa, but that he worried about such a drastic change all at once.
-Dalton advised Diana to slowly work towards the shorter ‘do by allowing him to cut it in small increments over time.
+Dalton advised Diana to slowly work toward the shorter ‘do by allowing him to cut it in small increments over time.

 “Whatever I did to her hair became front-page news,” the stylist told Town and Country.
 “We had to be very careful.
 We had to do it one-fourth of an inch at a time over several weeks.”